Florek42/Tools_Python/README.md

 ⚠️ Note
 This program is intended for educational purposes only.
 Use it in accordance with ethical principles and respect for the privacy of others.

-Thank you for using KeyLogger!
-If you have any questions, issues, or suggestions, feel free to reach out. 💌
+Thank you for using my KeyLogger!
+If you have any questions, issues, or suggestions, feel free to reach out. 💌 My Discord --> Florqee

 ------------------------------------------------------------------------------------------------------------------------